summarization2019/summarization2019.github.io/invitedspeakers.md

 * <a href="http://u.cs.biu.ac.il/~dagan/">Ido Dagan</a> (Bar-Ilan University) <br>
 Title: Comprehending multi-text information: interaction and consolidation <br>
-For almost any topic of interest, information is spread across a substantial number of texts, whose exploration becomes a hard and tedious process.
+Abstract: For almost any topic of interest, information is spread across a substantial number of texts, whose exploration becomes a hard and tedious process.
 Multi Document Summarization aspires to address this difficulty by providing a concise summary of the targeted information.